 Camp Sequoia is divided up into five age groups called “Divisions”.
 The Freshman division are campers ages 7-9, Juniors are campers age 10-11, Inters are campers ages 12-13, Seniors are campers ages 14-15 and the L.I.T.s (Leaders- in-Training) are campers ages 16-17.
 Campers live with and participate in all activities with their division.

 Many of our campers gravitate towards younger children (who they find easier to relate with) or adults who find our campers to be engaging and charming.
 Many adults (including professionals) have difficulty understanding how a child who presents so well to them has trouble connecting with their same age peers.
 We want our campers to be able to engage with same-age peers and develop their social skills in order to learn how to make and retain friends and become social successful.

 Consistency and Routine

-Our highly structured schedule has minimal changes from week to week and campers are provided with visual aids such as their own schedules and checklists to help them know what to expect.
-Most Sequoia campers come to camp for our full, 6-week season, others come for one of our 3 week sessions.
+Our highly structured schedule has minimal changes from week to week, and campers are provided with visual aids (such as their own schedules and checklists) to help them know what to expect.
+Most Sequoia campers come to camp for our full, 6-week season, while others come for one of our 3 week sessions.
 This consistency allows our campers to become fully immersed in the social learning environment we create and gives them ample time to form relationships with same-age peers.

 Small Group Instruction